Apo45ty/Resume/README.md

 * Code Academy: A website dedicated to teaching you the programers way of Zen :)
 * hackthissite.org : A web page dedicated to training you in the art of ninja !
 * Reading about: PowerShell, Scala, Javascript, Python, Arduino, Haskell
+* CodeSchool.com : A place to learn coding principals begining to end.

 # Social Networks
 ***